Time-to-Hire vs Time-to-Fill: The Ultimate Guide for June 2026

 Tech roles, especially in startups, take the longest to hire because companies are being pickier about technical skills and cultural fit.
 According to Workable, technology roles, like development and engineering, often take an average of 33 days to hire.
 But time-to-hire in tech startups is also impacted by the competitiveness for top talent.
 The higher average length of time-to-hire probably reflects the complexity of finding candidates who match both technical requirements and startup culture.

 The thorough vetting makes sense, but it can cost you talent.
-According to SmartRecruiters research, top engineers receive multiple offers within 30 days of starting their job search.
-Tech startups that simplify their recruiting and hiring process should see higher offer acceptance rates.
 Industry data shows that startups using structured processes and pre-screening tools cut their tech hiring time by an average of 12 days.

 Don't Just Optimize For Speed, Optimize For Cost Too